shon-1210/10X-Visium-Spatial-Transcriptomics-Pipeline-to-Analyse-miRNA-Expression-Patterns/Readme.md

 ## Acknowledgments

 This pipeline was developed as part of an **MSc Bioinformatics project at the University of Edinburgh (2023–2024)**.
 The repository and code are provided for educational and research use.
+The complete thesis can be shared on request.
+Please contact shon.kurian.george@gmail.com if you wish to do so.